Reunification of Brittany

 The Reunification of Brittany or Breton Reunification is a political movement to reunite the Loire-Atlantique department with the administrative region of Brittany, to form the entire cultural and historical region of Brittany.
-This reunification is considered a prerequisite for further Breton autonomy.
+This reunification is considered by many Breton regionalists as a prerequisite for further Breton autonomy.

 Background

 Brittany was an independent kingdom from the ninth century, then became a duchy until the dissolution of the French monarchy.

 In 1941, the Vichy government separated the region of Loire-Atlantique from historic Brittany, which today remains a part of the Pays de la Loire administrative region.
 Loire-Atlantique, including Brittany's ancient Duchy capital of Nantes, was separated from the rest of Brittany partly in retaliation for a large number of Bretons supporting the Free French National Council of Charles de Gaulle and also as an attack on Bretons who supported the independence of Brittany.

 Movement

 The division of Brittany has been disputed by Breton militants, who say it was imposed via non-democratic government without consulting the people of Brittany.
 They argue that the administrative regions of Loire-Atlantique and Brittany are culturally, historically and geographically united and that Breton unity would bring about economic benefit.